 For practical guidelines see our webpages on producing documents in alternative formats.

 Qu 11.
 How do I make my website accessible?

 This is a complex issue, but some general points to consider are covered on a specific web page IS has created:

 The most recent guidelines on website accessibility are available from the World Wide Web Consortium (W3C) website.

 The W3C produce the Web Content Accessibility Guidelines 2.1, a worldwide recognised standard.

 By law all public sector body websites, including the University, must meet WCAG 2.1 AA standard.
 Moreover, websites must have an Accessibility Statement, in line with the government template, under The Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-Many questions regarding disability and accessibility are very specific, so please feel free to contact Viki Galt, Disability Information Officer, if you need further information or assistance.
+Many questions regarding disability and accessibility are very specific, so please feel free to contact Viki Galt, Head of Disability Information, if you need further information or assistance.

 BSL users can contact me via Contact Scotland BSL, the on-line British Sign Language interpreting service.
 Find out more on the Contact Scotland BSL website.

 Request an alternative format